 What is Passionate Ink?

-We’re an online special interest organization for erotic romance authors.
-Our goal is to promote erotic romance through education and to encourage good will and respect for all romance writers, regardless of the genre in which they write.
-This is the place for erotic romance writers to be heard, understood, educated, supported, and encouraged.
+We’re an online special interest organization for erotic fiction authors, including all genres (such as erotic romance).
+Our goal is to promote erotic fiction through education and to encourage good will and respect for all erotic fiction writers, regardless of the genre in which they write.
+This is the place for erotic fiction writers to be heard, understood, educated, supported, and encouraged.
 Learn more

-- To educate new, almost-there, and published erotic romance writers by offering a safe place to exchange ideas, resources, craft advice, and industry news.
+- To educate new, almost-there, and published erotic fiction writers by offering a safe place to exchange ideas, resources, craft advice, and industry news.

 - To create a safe forum for networking with all members of Passionate Ink.

-- To support and encourage all erotic romance writers.
+- To support and encourage all erotic fiction writers.

-- To educate others about the different sub-genres, styles, and heat levels within erotic romance.
+- To educate others about the different sub-genres, styles, and heat levels within erotic fiction.

-This particular genre of romance is one where the erotic elements are integral to the plot and take the book beyond traditional romance boundaries.
-The erotic elements (in the context of any traditional or non-traditional romantic relationship) play a major part in plot and/or character development, and the end of the book is emotionally satisfying and optimistic.
-The story must end with a “happily for now” or “happily ever after” ending.
-A romance may contain or reflect multiple genres and themes (ie: historical, paranormal, LGBTQ, BDSM culture, polyamory, contemporary); however, for erotic romance, the erotic element is the *primary* defining genre of the work.
+This particular genre of fiction is one where the erotic elements are integral to the plot.
+Erotic fiction is not pornography — the narrative should not prioritize delivering physical pleasure to the reader or describe physical intimacy for its own sake.
+The goal of erotic fiction is first and foremost to deliver a well-crafted story.
+Erotic fiction is literature — requiring the author to invest meaningfully and with equal attention to development of plot, characters, setting, and dialogue.
+The erotic elements (in the context of any traditional or non-traditional intimate relationship) play a major part in plot and/or character development.
+Erotic fiction may contain or reflect multiple genres and themes (ie: historical, paranormal, LGBTQ, BDSM culture, polyamory, contemporary); however, for erotic fiction, the erotic element is the *primary* defining genre of the work.
 Learn more

 Congratulations to the winners of the 2021 Passionate Plume!